guenterrote/estimate-DAG/README.md

 estimating-DAG...py perform experiments for two types of examples: the permutation DAG and Klee-Minty cubes.
 The size parameter n can be given on the command line.
+For computing the exact variance, the programs need a lot of memory.
-It is preferable to process these files with the pypy interpreter instead of the standard python interpreter, which may have a "MemoryError" on larger instances.
+It is preferable to run these programs with the pypy interpreter instead of the standard python interpreter, which may have a "MemoryError" on larger instances.